The simple reason why classical gravity can entangle

 Two 2017 papers, one by Bose and collaborators~\cite{bose2017spin} and one by Marletto and Vedral~\cite{marletto2017gravitationallyinduced}, generated a lot of excitement around an old idea by Feynman~\cite{dewitt-morette2011role} of allowing a mass in a superposition of locations to interact gravitationally with another mass to detect gravity-induced entanglement (GIE): the generation of entanglement between two quantum systems as a result of their gravitational interaction.

 The excitement around detecting GIE is due to two factors.
 First, it would be the first direct observation of a quantum-gravity effect: a prediction of perturbative quantum gravity that differs from a prediction of semiclassical \footnote{By semiclassical gravity here we mean a theory where the gravitational field is sourced by the expectation value of the energy-momentum tensor.
-This theory requires non-unitary evolution (spontaneous collapse) to be compatible with observations~\cite{page1981indirect} and, even then, it presents various difficulties with locality and signalling.
-It is however well-behaved in certain regimes and, indeed, it is the effective framework actually used in essentially all current astrophysical and cosmological applications, as well as in precision tests of general relativity, to couple quantum matter to a classical spacetime geometry~\cite{wallace2021quantum,wallace2022quantum}.} gravity achievable using near-term technology~\cite{bose2017spin,delic2020cooling,westphal2021measurement,margalit2021realization,aspelmeyer2022avoid,panda2024measuring,bose2025spinbasedpathwaytestingquantum}, making it a concrete target for this generation of experimental physicists.
-The second reason for excitement, and the main subject of this note, was an argument by Bose \textit{et al.}~and Marletto and Vedral~\cite{bose2017spin,marletto2017gravitationallyinduced}, based on information-theoretic reasoning, that the experiment would provide a theory-independent certification of the non-classical nature of gravity.
+This theory requires non-unitary evolution (spontaneous collapse) to be compatible with observations~\cite{page1981indirect} and, even then, it presents various difficulties with locality and signalling~\cite{gisin1989stochastic,bahrami2014schr}.
+It is however well-behaved in certain regimes and, indeed, it is the effective framework actually used in essentially all current astrophysical and cosmological applications as well as in precision tests of general relativity~\cite{wallace2021quantum,wallace2022quantum}.} gravity~\cite{aleksandergruca2024correlations} testable using near-term technology~\cite{bose2017spin,delic2020cooling,westphal2021measurement,margalit2021realization,aspelmeyer2022avoid,panda2024measuring,bose2025spinbasedpathwaytestingquantum}, making it a concrete target for this generation of experimental physicists.
+Such a concrete proposal for testing quantum gravity without probing particle collisions at the Planck energy kickstarted a wave of new research into finding other possible low-energy signatures of quantum gravity, sometimes called ``table-top'' quantum gravity~\cite{howl2021nongaussianity,parikh2020noise,toros2024loss,tobar2024detecting,chen2024quantum,NANDI2024138988,higgins2024truly,lantano2025angular,strasser2025evidencing}.